guildai/guildai/guild/tests/copy-sourcecode-warnings.md

 And a run:

-    >>> project = Project(project_dir)
+    >>> project = Project(project_dir, env={"OP2": "1"})
     >>> run, out = project.run_capture(
     ...     "no_op.py",
     ...     extra_env={"PYTHONPATH": project_dir})
     >>> print(out)
     WARNING: Found more than 100 source code files but will only copy 100 as a safety measure.
-To control which source code files are copied, specify 'sourcecode' for the 'no_op.py' operation in guild.yml.
+To control which files are copied, define 'sourcecode' for the operation in a Guild file.
     WARNING: Skipping potential source code file ./big.txt because it's too big.
-To control which source code files are copied, specify 'sourcecode' for the 'no_op.py' operation in guild.yml.
+To control which files are copied, define 'sourcecode' for the operation in a Guild file.

 The run source code: